kurzdigital/vds-jvm/README.md

 	// Inspect vds.header here if desired.

-	// Either inspect specific messages of specific types. when (vds.type) {
+	// Either inspect specific features of specific types. when (vds.type) {
 		VISA -> {
 			// Do something with:
-			vds.messages[Label.MRZ].toString()
+			vds.features[Label.MRZ].toString()
-			vds.messages[Label.ARZ]
+			vds.features[Label.ARZ]
 		}
 		// …
 	}

-	// Or just enumerate all messages.
+	// Or just enumerate all features.
-	for (message in vds.messages.labelStringPairs()) {
+	for (feature in vds.features.labelStringPairs()) {
-		// message is of type Pair<Label, String>
+		// feature is of type Pair<Label, String>
 	}

 	// Verify with your list of certificates.